 Lizz Murphy has read her poetry in cafés and courthouses, feasts and festivals, schools and sculleries.
 She moved to the bush (Binalong NSW) over thirty years ago for fresh air and country schools and before long found herself commuting to Canberra for work and writing on buses (you have to be fast).
+She continues to share her time between Binalong and Canberra enjoying a strong relationship with poetry and arts communities on both sides of the border and making poems in both places.
 She has worked in publishing, arts marketing, arts and poetry development, community arts and the media (but not in that order).
 She has facilitated creative writing workshops from Nowra NSW to Nhulunbuy NT and is the current Canberra Times Poetry Editor.

 Lizz Murphy has published thirteen books.
 Shebird (PressPress 2016) is her eighth poetry title.
 Some titles are full collections, some not so full.
 Portraits: 54 Poems (PressPress) was released in 2013 and Six Hundred Dollars (PressPress) in 2010.
 Her other collections are: Walk the Wildly (Picaro Press; re-released Ginninderra Press/Picaro 2017), Stop Your Cryin (Island Press), Two Lips Went Shopping (Spinifex Press, print and e-book), Pearls and Bullets (Island Press) and Do Fish Get Seasick (Polonius Press).
 Her five anthologies and community publications include Wee Girls: Women Writing from an Irish Perspective (editor, Spinifex Press) and the social history The Pearly Griffin: The Story of the Old Griffin Centre (co-editor with Sarah St Vincent Welch, ACT DHCS).
 She is widely published in Australia and has poems published in Canada, China, England, India, Ireland, New Zealand, Poland and USA and translated into Bengali, Chinese, French, Gaelic, Polish and Serbian.